OpenVPN/openvpn3-linux/README.md

 DISCLAIMER
 ----------

 The OpenVPN 3 Linux project is BETA quality.
-It is fully functional and quite stable when running.
+It is fully functional and so far we have few reports about instabilities.

-The OpenVPN 3 Core library is also used by the OpenVPN Connect and PrivateTunnel clients in addition to the OpenVPN for Android client (need to explicitly enable the OpenVPN 3 backend), so the pure VPN tunnel implementation should be good to use.
-However, this Linux implementation with the D-Bus integration is fairly new.
+The OpenVPN 3 Core library this project builds on is used by the OpenVPN Connect and Private Tunnel clients in addition to the OpenVPN for Android client (need to explicitly enable the OpenVPN 3 backend), so the pure VPN tunnel implementation should be good to use.